vishal3477/Reverse_Engineering_GMs/README.md

 ### Datasets

 We collect a large scale dataset comprising of fake images images genearted by 116 generative models.
-Please visit [link]() for more details.
+Please visit [link](https://github.com/vishal3477/Reverse_Engineering_GMs/blob/main/dataset/readme.md) for more details.
 For reverse enginnering:
-- Download the dataset and the ground truth files from the [dataset website]().
+- Download the model parsing dataset and the ground truth files by following the instructions from [here](https://github.com/vishal3477/Reverse_Engineering_GMs/blob/main/dataset/readme.md).
 - For leave out experiment, put the training data in train folder and leave out models data in test folder
 - For testing on custom images, put the data in test folder.